raspberrypilearning/monster-mashup/en/step_6.md

 ## Making monsters — at random!
 Ok, your program makes the one monster.
 It's always the same.
 Time to make more of them!
 You're going to need to pick bits from each list at random.
-Luckily, this is pretty easy in Python: you just need to add `random`.
+Luckily, this is pretty easy in Python: you just need to add `random`!

 - Update your monster-making function to choose the pieces of the name at random.